-Zeina Alhajj is currently the Executive Director of Greenpeace Mediterranean, a regional office for Greenpeace that operates in the Middle East and North Africa.
-She has 20 years of experience in creative campaigning, communications, political and policy development, fundraising, and public engagement and mobilisation on a global level.
-Zeina is an activist by heart and has worked on social issues ranging from global electoral laws and environmental policies to dealing with war aftermath.
-She volunteered for Greenpeace when the organisation was first setting up offices in the Middle East, and became their spokesperson in the Arab World.
-For many years, she shaped Greenpeace’s global strategies and led many of its creative campaigns challenging global corporates within the electronics and textile industries, as well as global food companies.
-Zeina has a notorious laugh that can raise a smile on a rainy day in Amsterdam, where she lived for 12 years.
-Now she enjoys the sun of Istanbul.
+Zeina Kahlil Hajj is currently the head of Global "Campaigning and Organising" at 350, a global climate campaigning organisation that works with hundreds of partners and allies around the globe seeking to expand the Climate movement, by building alliances across issues and social movements.
+Zeina has more than 25 years of experience in creative campaigning, communications, political and policy development, organising and mobilising on a global level.
+She is an activist by heart and has worked on social issues ranging from electoral laws and global environmental policies to dealing with war aftermath.
+She has helped set-up organisations and work on organisational structures and campaigns around the world.
+For more than 15 years, she shaped Greenpeace’s global strategies and led many of its creative campaigns challenging global corporate within the electronics and textile industries, as well as global food companies.
+Between 2018 and 2020, she founded and established the latest Greenpeace office operating in Arabic speaking countries in the Middle East and North Africa region.
+Zeina has a notorious laugh that can raise a smile on a rainy day in Amsterdam, where she currently lives.

 Grace Kim, Board Member